Can My Phone be Tracked If Location Service Is Off?

 Carriers use cell tower triangulation, which combines location data from three cell towers to get a more accurate reading.
 This technology was created to assist 911 operators in locating callers.
 It finds the phone within a 300-meter radius.

 Part 2.
-Can My Phone Be Tracked If Location Service Is Off?
+Can Someone Track My Phone If My Location Is Off?

 Turning off your device's built-in location service does an excellent job of concealing your location.
 On the other hand, trackers can use different technologies and techniques to reveal your device's location, whether or not location services are enabled.